 The proposed offshore borrow site is an expansion of a presently defined and permitted area utilized for the construction of the 1994 Georgia Port Authority (GPA) South Beach project and the Savannah District 2000, 2008, 2015 and 2018 renourishments (Figure 3).
 The original borrow area is located approximately 4,000 feet southeast of the southernmost Federal terminal groin.
 Figure 3 shows the location of the borrow area with the borrow area extension.
 The Northwest facing side of the 2019 borrow location extension is ~3,090 ft (long edge toward Tybee).
-The Northeast facing side of the 2019 borrow location channel).
-The East facing side of the 2019 borrow location extension is ~6,800 ft (long edge facing the Savannah River navigation channel).
-The East facing side of the 2019 borrow location extension is ~6,800 ft (long edge facing the Savannah River navigation channel).
+The Northeast facing side of the 2019 borrow location extension is ~6,800 ft (long edge facing the Savannah River navigation channel).
+The East facing side of the 2019 borrow location extension is ~7,160 ft (long edge facing the ocean.)
 The total area of the 2019 proposed borrow area extension is ~625 acres.
 Total area of the 2015 borrow area was ~213 acres.
 Total area of the 2008 borrow locations was ~256 acres.
 Total of yellow "original borrow area limits" was ~290 acres.
 The total area of the whole borrow area, including the extension, is ~1,340 acres.